 Tuck MBA Class Profile

-The class of 2017 has 286 students enrolled in the MBA program.
+The Tuck MBA class has 286 students enrolled in the MBA program.
 The gender ratio is 58 :42 (Male:Female) with 32% international students.
 The average student is 28 years old.
 Almost 70% of the students have a background in consulting, financial services or government roles (including NGO and military).
-The average GMAT score for Tuck (2017 class) was 717 with the scores ranging from 680-760 (80 percentile).
+The average GMAT score for the Tuck MBA was 717 with the scores ranging from 680-760 (80 percentile).
 The program accepts applications from candidates who have 3-year degrees.

 From the Tuck Admissions Blog

 - 5 Reasons to Attend Admitted Students Weekend